tonyduan/graph-embeddings/READMATH.md

 - Structure-preserving embeddings [3].
 Warning: implementation does not scale at all.

-- Node2Vec [4].
-Simple wrapper around Stanford's SNAP software.

 Below we show an example of the embeddings for a community dataset on 18 nodes.
 Notice how prevalent the community structure is within the first two features of each embedding.

 ![](examples/ex.png)

-Note that in order to use Node2Vec you must compile Stanford's SNAP software and place the `node2vec` utility into the `lib/` folder.

 #### References